Vision, Mission and Values

 Portland State University is a nationally recognized leader in community engagement, combining academic rigor in the classroom with community-based learning.
 With a student body of 28,000, Portland State is selected by a wide range of students from the U.S. and abroad.
-The university’s urban setting and focus on community partnerships, acts as a “living laboratory” that successfully prepares tomorrow’s forward thinking leaders with the experience needed to succeed.
-Portland State’s growing reputation prompted U.S. News & World Report to rank PSU among the top 20 "most innovative" universities in the nation in 2015-16.
+The university’s urban setting and focus on community partnerships, make it a “living laboratory” that successfully prepares tomorrow’s forward thinking leaders with the experience they will need to succeed.
+Portland State’s growing reputation for excellence prompted U.S. News & World Report to rank PSU among the top 10 "most innovative" universities in the nation in 2016-17.

 Distinguished programs and faculty